 Now I know this one seems glaringly obvious and this is definitely not a new concept but you would be surprised to find out how many businesses don’t leverage their existing customers for reviews.
 Testimonials are incredibly powerful when it comes to persuading potential customers to do business with you and here’s the kicker they don’t even need to know the person who is recommending you to feel more confident in making a purchase, it happens just by viewing a testimonial.
 Take a look at your specific industry and formulate the strategy that works best but do consider reaching out to the customers that you deal with on a regular basis and request a testimonial.
 They can be included on your social profiles or on your website itself and more often than not customers are happy to provide a testimonial.

 Ok this doesn’t mean just sharing puppy memes!
 So many business owners can’t see the connection between their industry and social media platforms but there is room for pretty much any business on social you just have to identify where your customers like to live and play and then be active on that platform.
 In my time as a digital marketer I have had business owners say “oh I don’t know how to sell on social” and that’s where people go wrong.
 Your social media marketing efforts shouldn’t be geared towards going in for the hard sell.
 It should be about building trust, brand awareness and relationships with people who maybe, potentially one day will become customers.
 Keeping your social media updated regularly is a great indicator to potential customers that you’re involved in the business that you’re involved with your customer community and they tend to look favourably on this.

 Whilst these no cost strategies are a cost effective way to drive some customers to your store they may not drive the big results you are after.
-If you are looking for a digital marketing team who can help you achieve your customer acquisition goals, then get in touch with Digital Visibility Group
+Get in touch with our digital marketing agency in Melbourne to discuss the online marketing strategies that can help you attract more customers to your local business.